bethylamine/bethylamine.github.io/library/moral-panic/homophobia.md

     > lower court "abused their discretion."
 "The government can't engage in activities,
     > directly or indirectly, that signify to the taxpayers that this is a religion that
     > we're en- year dorsing," he said over the phone.
 The lawyer representing the House
-    > members argues in the mo- tion that the lower court's decision to dismiss the case
+    > members argues in the motion that the lower court's decision to dismiss the case
     > should be affirmed because the "emotional discomfort" Sevier experienced by seeing
     > the flag isn't a valid injury and that he also failed to establish that he had
     > a valid claim.
 "Mr. Sevier's claims are so clearly meritless" that nothing